Get the kit — A$297

 Every role in your organisation must have a current, documented position description.
 Auditors will request position descriptions as evidence that roles are clearly defined and that workers understand their responsibilities.
 A position description must include:

-Doc 61 in the SIL Rescue Kit provides a complete position description for a SIL Support Worker that can be adapted for your organisation and specific support environment.
+Doc 61 in the Complete SIL Kit provides a complete position description for a SIL Support Worker that can be adapted for your organisation and specific support environment.

 Disciplinary and Exit Procedures